 This is a very exciting time for your son or daughter.
-After Christmas, your child will be receiving information about Key Stage 4 subjects during a full week of Year 9 Choices assemblies.
+This week your child has received information about Key Stage 4 subjects during a full week of Year 9 Choices assemblies.

-There will be many opportunities to discuss any questions or queries with staff during Choices Evening on 20th January, and Parents' Evening on 10th February.
+There will be lots of opportunities to discuss any questions or queries with staff during Choices Evening on 19th January, and Parents' Evening on 16th February.

-We hope that this guidance will complement the information you already have and enable you and your child to make well-informed decisions for their option choices in Year 10 and 11: choices that will form the basis of further study or training at Key Stage 5
+We hope that this guidance is useful and enables you and your child to make well-informed decisions for their option choices in Year 10 and 11: choices that will form the basis of further study or training at Key Stage 5.

-The Year 9 Choices evening has two components: a brief presentation in the Hall where the Choices process is outlined and a subject 'market place' in the Sports Hall where you can ask the subject experts, our teachers and Heads of Faculty any questions about their subject area.
+The Year 9 Choices evening has two components: a brief presentation in the Hall where the Choices process is outlined, and a subject 'marketplace' in the Sports Hall where you can ask the subject experts, our teachers and Heads of Faculty any questions about their subject area.
 The timings of these are in the table below.